Sidmouth Science Festival- October 5th - 14th 2018

-The sixth Sidmouth Science Festival runs from Saturday 7th to Sunday 15th October 2017 with the theme of “Science in our Lives”.
+The seventh Sidmouth Science Festival runs from Friday 5th to Sunday 14th October 2018 with the theme of “Science in our Lives”.

-The events during the week will cater for all ages and abilities with projects and demonstrations taking place in schools and colleges, and a number of talks throughout the town.
-Serious science talks and fun hands-on events take place in town on Saturday 14th and at a family day on Sunday 15th at the Norman Lockyer Observatory.
+The events during the week will cater for all ages and abilities with projects and demonstrations taking place in schools and colleges and throughout the town.
+Serious science talks and fun hands-on events take place on Super Science Saturday13th and at the Family Fun Day on Sunday 14th at the Norman Lockyer Observatory.

-Ada Lovelace Day on Tuesday 10th October, an international celebration of the achievements of women in science, will be hosted by the University of Exeter.
+Ada Lovelace Day on Tuesday 9th October, an international celebration of the achievements of women in science, will feature eminent female scientists.

 Various community groups will contribute events during the week, too.

-In 2016, guest speakers included Simon Singh MBE and Prof Mike Benton FRS.
-There was also a dedicated Earth Science hall, 3D film and a very large dinosaur!
-The Family Fun Day included a model jet car race as well as many other activities for young people.
-The interactive science trail along the seafront proved very popular with families too.
+In 2017 guest speakers included Dame Julia Slingo FRS and Prof Julian Dowdeswell from the Scott Polar Research Institute, as well as TV personalities Adam Hart Davis and Dallas Campbell.
+There was a dedicated Earth Science Hall, visit to a brewery and bat identification.
+The Family Fun Day included two model jet car races as well as many other activities for young people.
+Two weather balloons were launched and tracked with data being relayed back to the Observatory.
+The interactive Science trail along the seafront proved popular with families, too.